spatie/laravel-permission/docs/basic-usage/enums.md

 ## Creating Roles/Permissions using Enums

-When creating roles/permissions, you cannot pass a Enum name directly, because Eloquent expects a string for the name.
+When **creating** roles/permissions, you cannot pass an Enum name directly, because Eloquent expects a string for the name.

 You must manually convert the name to its value in order to pass the correct string to Eloquent for the role/permission name.